P-p-H-d/mlib/README.md

 ##### void name\_splice(name\_t dict1, name\_t dict2)

-Move all items from 'dict2' into 'dict1' and 'dict2' are equal.
+Move all items from 'dict2' into 'dict1'.
-If there is the same key between 'dict2' into 'dict1', then their values are added.
+If there is the same key between 'dict2' into 'dict1', then their values are added (as per the ADD method of the value type).
-Afterward 'dict2' is cleaned.
+Afterward 'dict2' is reseted.
 This method is only defined if the value type defines an ADD method.